LJDJGC/Learning-log/README.md

 Those who want to accurately style more complex layouts with less code.

 Those who want to improve the reusability and maintainability of their website code.

+## 2025/12/01 Morning
+📅 Learning Log: December 1, 2025
+💻 Computer Science & Algorithms
+Platform: NeetCode

+Topic: 3Sum (LeetCode problem)

+Notes: Continued practice with Two Pointers technique within a larger problem context.
+The key challenge was efficiently handling duplicate triplets and establishing the initial sort to enable the two-pointer approach.

+🌐 Web Development
+Platform: The Odin Project

+Course: Intermediate HTML and CSS Course

+Topics Covered:

+Advanced Selectors: Focused on mastering more specific and powerful CSS selectors, including attribute selectors ([attr], [attr="value"]), pseudo-classes (:nth-child(), :first-of-type, :not()), and pseudo-elements (::before, ::after).

+Intermediate HTML and CSS: Deepened understanding of layout properties and semantic HTML structure.

+🧠 Reflection & Strategy
+I've been encountering difficulty in quickly moving through new material, especially in areas that require deeper understanding before they "click."

+Observation: Areas requiring time for initial comprehension (like complex algorithms or advanced CSS rules) are slowing down my pace.

+Challenge: Balancing the urge to read quickly and rely on active recall later with the need to fully grasp the current concept to proceed effectively.

+Potential Strategy: For difficult topics, I will try a "skim-then-deep-dive" approach:

+Skim: Read through once to get the high-level overview.

+Immediate Deep-Dive: Focus on a small, specific segment (e.g., one selector type, one part of the 3Sum solution) and implement a small example or write down the logic immediately to ensure initial comprehension before moving on.
+This blends initial reading with immediate practical application/recall.